 The Board of Directors approved a three-year bonus plan for Mr. Fernández.
-Under the plan the Board of Directors is expected to approve a bonus payment to Mr. Fernandez for achievement of results in 2019.
-It is anticipated that Mr. Fernandez will receive a short-term bonus payment of \$55,000.
+Under the plan the Board of Directors is expected to approve a bonus payment to Mr. Fernandez for achievement of results in 2020.
+It is anticipated that Mr. Fernandez will receive a short-term bonus payment of \$68,600.

+In 2020, Mr. Fernández' compensation includes a performance bonus and other bonuses detailed as follows.
+The Board approved in 2020 additional executive compensation based on certain performance measures achieved in 2019.
+The amount paid was \$59,730.
+The Bonus category also includes the Christmas bonus required by law in Puerto Rico.

 In 2019, Mr. Fernández' compensation includes a performance bonus and other bonuses detailed as follows.
 The Board approved in 2019 additional executive compensation based on certain performance measures achieved in 2018.
-The amount paid was \$75,000.
+The amount paid was \$65,000.
 The Bonus category also includes the Christmas bonus required by law in Puerto Rico.

 In 2018, Mr. Fernández' compensation includes a performance bonus and other bonuses detailed as follows.
-The Board approved in December 2018 additional executive compensation based on certain performance measures achieved in 2017.
-The amount paid was \$75,000.
+The Board approved in 2018 additional executive compensation based on certain measures achieved in 2017.
+The amount paid was

+\$75,000.
 The Bonus category also includes the Christmas bonus required by law in Puerto Rico.

-In 2017, Mr. Fernández' compensation includes a performance bonus and other bonuses detailed as follows.
-The Board approved on November 2017 additional executive compensation based on certain measures achieved in 2016.
-The amount paid was \$50,000.
-Additionally, a payment of

-\$45,000 was paid to Mr. Fernández, from previously deferred compensation, for achieving certain long-term metrics.
-The Bonus category also includes the Christmas bonus required by law in Puerto Rico.

-For the other senior officers or highly paid employees, bonus includes a discretionary bonus approved by the Board of Directors for performance achieved in 2018.
+For the other senior officers or highly paid employees, bonus includes a discretionary bonus approved by the Board of Directors for performance achieved in 2019.
 It also includes the mandatory payment of a Christmas Bonus required by Commonwealth law each year.

-Disclosure of information on the total compensation paid during 2019 to any senior officer, or to any other individual included in the total, is available to shareholders upon request.
+Disclosure of information on the total compensation paid during 2020 to any senior officer, or to any other individual included in the total, is available to shareholders upon request.